jsunn-y/CARE/task2_baselines/README.md

 python step_02_extract_CREEP.py --pretrained_folder=output/easy_split --dataset=all_proteins --modality=protein --get_cluster_centers
 ```

 Note that this will take 0.5-1 hours on a single H100 GPU.
+If are manually starting from step 2 using CREEP, pretrained models can be downloaded from [here](link).

 For extracting the query reaction representations for each test set:
 ```